SeanQ317/PhD-Codes/README.md

 These codes have been written for use of inout CRISPEX files from CRISP at the Swedish Solar Telescope (SST) or HMI/LOS or AIA 1600/1700 from the SDO.

 Some have been written for more general use, with an input FITS file.

+This list is not exhaustive, and I intend to add to it.